 Models entered in this event shall be of conventional layout and be recognizable replicas of full-scale, human-carrying, propeller-driven aircraft that either raced in or were built for the 190/200 cubic inch class of Formula I closed-course racing competition.
 Models of full-scale aircraft that do not meet the objective requirements of these rules (for example, a model of Wild Turkey whose wing thickness does not progress in a "straight line or convex taper" as required by paragraph C. 2) d., or a model of the mono-wheel version of Fast Lane Exit that does not meet the main wheel track requirement are prohibited.
-All airplanes must be of conventional design, tractor configuration, pusher type airplanes will not be allowed.

-- 1) Wing and tail outlines shall maintain the integrity of the outlines of the full-scale prototype aircraft, as shown by photographs or 3-views - a.
-Acceptable wing shapes in plan view include: - i.
-Constant chord (i.e. "Hershey Bar" wings, Cassutt) - ii.
-Straight taper from root to tip (i.e. Lil Toni, Shoestring) - iii.
-Eliptical wings (i.e. Shark, Stinger) - iv.
-Double taper from root to tip (i.e. GR-7, Alley Cat) - 2) The fuselage side view, top view, and cross sections shall maintain the integrity of the outlines of the full-scale prototype aircraft, as shown by photographs or 3-views.
+- 1) Wing and tail outlines shall maintain the integrity of the outlines of the full-scale prototype aircraft, as shown by photographs or 3-views - 2) The fuselage side view shall maintain the integrity of the outlines of the full-scale prototype aircraft, as shown by photographs or 3-views.